imkenough/alien-red/README.md

 # Alien

-A modern React application built with TypeScript and Vite.
+A modern React-based streaming platform for movies and TV shows, featuring watchlist management and a recently watched section. built with TypeScript and Vite.

 ## Quick Start